JonasSamuelsson/Handyman/docs/handyman.data-contract-validator.md

 Handyman.DataContractValidtor is a library for data contract validation.

-It validates the structure of the types and not the actual types.
+The idea behind this library is to validate the structure of the types.

 ## Supported types